MaxMello/ActiveAnno/README.md

   * The new user will now see the documents previously annotated under the `Curate` page.
 This is, because the example project is configured to `ALWAYS_REQUIRE_CURATION`.
 This can be changed in the `Manage` section as well, so that no curator is necessary.

-# Use cases
+## Use cases
 - One-off projects (Create project, upload documents, annotate (and optionally curate) annotations and download results via UI)
 - (Micro-)Service integration (Create project, push documents via REST interface, annotate (and optionally curate)), consume annotations via REST or send on finished via WebHooks
 - Single user: One person is creator of project and uses the application to annotate the documents
 - Multi user: Multiple annotators, optionally curators (or majority decision from annotators)
 - Crowd sourcing: A lof of annotators with a few (or no) curators
 - Algorithm only (future use case): Integrate multiple ML/NLP algorithms to annotate documents, build majorities through the application and curate differences with human in the loop (Active Learning)
-- Multi user with algorithms: Treat ML/NLP algorithms as users, combine with annotators and curators to annotate documents and generate new training data for algorithms (Active Learning)
+- Multi user with algorithms (future use case): Treat ML/NLP algorithms as users, combine with annotators and curators to annotate documents and generate new training data for algorithms (Active Learning)

 ## Production setup